 My son saw my brand new butterfly pattern and said it was "trippy"!
 What do you think, is it trippy?
 Maybe not trippy enough??!
-I think I will call this one "Free Spirits", let me know what you think!
+I think I will call this one "Free Spirits", a nod to the free-spirited optimism of the psychedelic 60s!
+Let me know what you think!
 This design is now available to license and if you are interested to license it for your products, just contact me!

 I just entered my "Tiger's Eye" pattern design in this week's Spoonflower "Feline Frenzy" Design Challenge!
 Don't look her (or him?) directly in the eyes!
 This beautiful creature is available to license!
 Check out the Voting Page and vote for all your favourite designs or link to this design in my Spoonflower Shop.
 It's not yet for sale, but if it places in the Top 50 it will be available next week!